 Table 6 provides us with the result of the regression analysis.
-Since this study the moderating variable, moderated regression analysis used to see the moderating variable's effect on the dependent variable.
-Therefore, there are three models in this study.
+Since this study uses the moderating variable, the moderated regression analysis used to see the moderating variable's effect on the dependent variable.
+Therefore, there are three models in a his study.
 The first model estimates the impact of the Adoption of IFRS and the control variables.
 The second model, all variable is included plus moderating variable (corporate governance).
 Finally, the third model estimates the dependent variable (accounting conservatism) based on all variables in the first and second model, add interaction between Adoption of IFRS and corporate governance.
 According to the model fit test, all models are fit because of all F statistic's significance, not more than 0.05.
-The model power is indicated by R square 10.8%, 10.3% and 10.9% for model 1, model 2 and model 3, respectively.
-The effect of Adoption of IFRS is shown in model 1, and the result show there is a negative relationship between the adoption of IFRS and CONACC.
+The model power is indicated b14R square 10.8%, 10.3% and 10.9% for model 1, model 2 and model 3, respectively.
+The effect of Adoption of IFRS is15 hown in model 1, and the result show there is a negative relationship between the ad72tion of IFRS and CONACC.
 Thus, it means that the higher the adoption of IFRS, the lower the accounting conservatism.
-Therefore, the effect of corporate governance accounting conservatism is not significant due to its significant value greater than 0.05. besides, corporate governance's role as a moderating variable between adopting IFRS and accounting conservatism is also substantial.
-Further, two control variables (company profitability consistently company age) have significant relationship with accounting conservatism.
-However. company profitability has a negative effect, and company age has a positive relationship with accounting conservatism.
+Therefore, the corporate governance effect of on accounting conservatism is not significant due to its significant value greater than 0.05. besides, corporate governance's role as a moderating variable between adopting IFRS and accounting conservatism is also not substantial.
+Further, two control variables (company profitability and company age) consistently have a significant relationship with accounting conservatism.
+However, company profitability has a negative effect, and company age has a positive relationship with accounting conservatism.

-Table 6.
-Result of Regression
+Table ( 6.
+Re sult of Reg ression